 Imports and exports can be scheduled on a 15-minute basis, although the schedules are submitted 20 minutes before the transaction period starts.
-The scheduling notification period was reduced from 30 minutes to 20 minutes on October 15, 2013, to satisfy the requirements of FERC's Order 764.
 Participants must reserve ramp capability in order to schedule a transaction, and MISO will refuse transactions that place too large a ramp demand on the system.
-On October 3, 2017, MISO implemented Coordinated Transaction Scheduling (CTS) with PJM that allows market participants to schedule transactions based on the forecasted price spread between markets.
+MISO's Coordinated Transaction Scheduling (CTS) with PJM that allows market participants to schedule transactions based on the forecasted price spread between markets.
 This section reviews the magnitude of the interchange and the efficiency of the scheduling process.